nitinmishra515/HacktoberSentinel/README.md

 Flagged PRs receive the configured label and a polite reminder pointing contributors to legitimate Hacktoberfest guidance.

 > **Permissions:** Grant `pull-requests: write` and `issues: write` so the action can add labels and comments.
 Without them GitHub will return `Resource not accessible by integration`.

+## Why Now?

+Hacktoberfest 2025 is here, and maintainers are once again bracing for README drive-bys and “fixed typo” spam.
+HacktoberSentinel ships as the lightweight guardrail you can deploy in minutes.
+Pair it with the official [Hacktoberfest participation guidelines](https://hacktoberfest.com/participation/#spam) and recent X callouts from overwhelmed projects to keep your repo focused on meaningful contributions.

 ## Inputs